tarwn/lessthandot-hugo/blogs/content/posts/2012-10-11-adding-nonclustered-index-on-primary.md

   <a href="/wp-content/uploads/blogs/DataMgmt/-162.png?mtime=1349983071"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-162.png?mtime=1349983071" width="624" height="338" /></a>
 </div>

-Of course, we’ve only replaced an index seek for another index seek.
+Of course, we've only replaced an index seek for another index seek.
 To see the real optimization, the IO and then equating that to review of the pages pulled into the buffer should be checked.
 Execute the query to review the pages in the buffer that was used previously.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/-163.png?mtime=1349983071"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-163.png?mtime=1349983071" width="607" height="58" /></a>
 </div>

 As shown, the page count in the buffer is drastically lower than the previous count of 172.
-Based on this, we’ve optimized the execution of the query and plan but, more importantly, optimized the resources that are being used by the execution of the query.
+Based on this, we've optimized the execution of the query and plan but, more importantly, optimized the resources that are being used by the execution of the query.